ajoshi/kolandroid/README.md

 ## Problems installing the app?
 * If you get a Parse Error when installing the .apk, first check that your android version is 4.0.3 or above.
-* Next, verify that the .apk file you downloaded is around 6-7MB in size.
+* Next, verify that the .apk file you downloaded is around 3-4MB in size.
 If it is smaller, the downloader you used to download the .apk may have downloaded a corrupted file.
 Try using a different downloader, or downloading the .apk on your computer and transfering it to your phone.
 * If these don't solve your problem, I would love to hear about it!
-You can kmail me in KoL as Kasekopf or email me at kingdomofloathingandroid@gmail.com.
+You can kmail me in KoL as ajoshi or email me at kolAppThing@ajoshi.biz.
 Please include your android version and the type of phone you are using.

 ## Problems using the app?
 * If the app crashes, the next startup should automatically trigger error reporting.
 You will be able to send a description and error log directly to me.
 * If the app has non-fatal issues, these are not automatically reported.
-Feel free to kmail me as Kasekopf or email me at kingdomofloathingandroid@gmail.com.
+Feel free to kmail me as ajoshi or email me at kolAppThing@ajoshi.biz.

 ## Have an opinion about the app?
 Want to see new features?
 Kmail Kasekopf, we can talk :)